opensearch-project/documentation-website/docs/ad/api.md

 The `profile` operation also provides information about each entity, such as the entity’s `last_sample_timestamp` and `last_active_timestamp`.

-No anomaly results for an entity indicates that either the entity doesn't have any sample data or its model is removed from the model cache.
+If there are no anomaly results for an entity, either the entity doesn't have any sample data or its model is removed from the model cache.

  `last_sample_timestamp` shows the last document in the input data source index containing the entity, while `last_active_timestamp` shows the timestamp when the entity’s model was last seen in the model cache.